 As indicated in section 1 of this appendix, the waiver is not operated by a separate agency of the State.
-Thus
+Thus this section does not need to be completed.

 3. Use of Contracted Entities.
 Specify whether contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable) (select one):